tricky-trick/dayok/Docs/test_plan.rst

 Security testing will include the next points:

- - Backend page is working under HTTPs protocol only on all browsers
+ - Backend page is working under HTTPs protocol only on all required browsers
  - Every role has proper set of features according to this role
  - SQL injections
  - Password weakness detection